 These are challenging times, and it will take patience and perseverance to come out on the other side whether that be in the near- or long-term.
 However, NATO’s proven capabilities to respond to the call of its Allies and support them in times of greatest need ensures that the Alliance will be able to emerge from this crisis strong and ready to take on the next challenge.

-Conor Rodihan is a program assistant in the Atlantic Council Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative.
+Conor Rodihan is an assistant director in the Atlantic Council Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative.

-Connor McPartland is a program assistant in the Atlantic Council Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative.
+Connor McPartland is an assistant director in the Atlantic Council Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative.